arayofcode/arayofcode/README.md

 - GCP
 - Web Application Firewall
 - Cryptography
-- Python, GoLang, PHP, Javascript
+- Python, Golang, PHP, Javascript

-Let's Connect
-I'm always interested in meeting new people, discussing cybersecurity, and exploring potential collaborations.
+I'm always interested in meeting new people, learning about them, and exploring domains beyond tech.
 If you'd like to chat, you can reach me on [LinkedIn](https://linkedin.com/in/aryansharma1323).

-If you have any questions or need help with a security issue, don't hesitate to open an issue in one of my repositories, and I'll do my best to help!
+If you have any questions or need help with a security issue in my projects, please don't hesitate to open an issue in one of my repositories, and I'll do my best to help!

 [<img height="40" width="40" src="https://cdn.simpleicons.org/github/181717/fff"/>](https://github.com/arayofcode) [<img src='https://cdn.simpleicons.org/linkedin/0a66c2/fff' alt='linkedin' height='40'>](https://www.linkedin.com/in/aryansharma1323/)  [<img src='https://cdn.simpleicons.org/x/000/fff' alt='twitter' height='40'>](https://twitter.com/arayofcode)